zalyoung/gitlab-handbook/content/job-families/product/product-designer.md

 ## Foundations Specialty

-In addition to embedding in [groups][product-hierarchy] that focus on a specific product area, we also have a Foundations team that works on building a cohesive and consistent user experience across platform experiences like navigation, both visually and functionally.
+In addition to embedding in [groups](/handbook/product/categories/#hierarchy) that focus on a specific product area, we also have a Foundations team that works on building a cohesive and consistent user experience across platform experiences like navigation, both visually and functionally.
 You’ll be responsible for leading the direction of the experience design, visual style, and technical tooling of the GitLab product.
 You’ll act as a centralized resource, helping to triage large-scale experience problems as the need arises.

 You’ll spend your time collaborating with a [cross-functional team](http://about.gitlab.com/handbook/product/categories/#ecosystem-group), implementing our [design system](https://design.gitlab.com/), building comprehensive accessibility standards into our workflows, and defining guidelines and best practices that will inform how teams are designing and building products.
 A breakdown of the vision you’ll be helping to deliver within the UX Foundation category can be found on our [product direction page](https://about.gitlab.com/direction/manage/foundations/).